 While our clinical outcomes metrics adjust for underlying patient risk, it is likely that some environmental and social factors that impact patient outcomes, such as the availability of healthy food, access to preventive care, pollution, and others, may not be accounted for in our risk adjustment.
 Patients living in neighborhoods with poor environmental and social conditions often come to the hospital with more advanced cases of a given disease, and these patients are often discharged from the hospital into situations where they are less able to get the continuing care they need.
 For example, a patient who leaves the hospital for an apartment on the fifth floor of a walk up with no grocery store nearby might not do as well as a patient who can hire an aide to help them recover at home.
 That means hospitals caring for the poorest and sickest patients may appear to do worse on patient outcomes unrelated to the quality of their care.
-In this year's implementation, we included additional model effects to adjust for hospitals having disproportionately sicker or healthier patients.

-For more details, please see our paper in the journal Medical Care.
+For more details, please see our paper in the journal Medical Care.8